stefanoborini/book-modelviewcontroller/source/02_mvc_variations/02_model_pipe.rst

 Model Pipe
 ----------

-**Addressed Need: Intercept and filter the data flow between Model and View.**

 The **Model Pipe** is a variation of the Compositing Model approach.
 It introduces an additional Model class, called **Pipe**, to intercept the data flow between Model and View and add flexibility for data manipulation